 Getting the Most Out of Self-Documentation

-Visual development, TrueChange and Architecture Dashboard are the biggest and most automated components of the OutSystems self-documentation feature set, but they aren’t the only ones.
+Visual development, TrueChange and AI Mentor System are the biggest and most automated components of the OutSystems self-documentation feature set, but they aren’t the only ones.

 OutSystems offers a number of tools to make your code easy to understand for future developers — including yourself.
 If you want to really leverage the power of these tools, have a look at our list of best practices and conventions that you can apply when developing your OutSystems applications.